fanzaiqiang/cubrid-testtools/doc/ctp_install_guide.md

        (1) If `'3.0-1'` can be shown automatically, choose `'Pending'` in `'View'` field, to check the pending list is correct:
           + This package is in the list
           + If there are other packages which you do not want to update this time, please click the second columns of these lines on by one to mark them as `'keep'`.
-          + Note: Check the pending list is important, since new versions of other packages are put in pending list and will be updated automatically.
+          + Note: check the pending list is important, since new versions of other packages are put in pending list and will be updated automatically.
 For example, last time, I reverted `'gawk'` to old version, and this time, I try to install old version of `'grep'` and forget to check the pending list, `'gawk'` will be updated to the newer version at this time.
 So we'd better to install `'gawk'`, `'grep'`, `'sed'` at once, instead of install them separately.

        (2) If `'3.0-1'` cannot be shown automatically, cancel this installation, and use the second installation method below.